Bollinger Bands Breakout Strategy

 The Squeeze: When bands narrow (low bandwidth), volatility is contracting.
 This often precedes explosive moves.
 Price breakouts from squeezes can be very profitable.

-Step 1: Create Bollinger Bands Features
+Step 1: Add Bollinger Bands to a Data Source

 1